 How to Get the Recovery That You Deserve After a Dog Bite Injury

 You have the right to recover damages if someone else’s dog caused you to suffer nerve damage or any other type of dog bite injury.
-However, in order to make a fair recovery you are going to have to take action.
+However, in order to make a fair recovery, you are going to have to take action.
 You are going to have to negotiate a fair settlement or go to trial, but you don’t have to do these things alone.
-Instead, you have the right to call an attorney to schedule a free legal consultation.
-You can reach us anytime—24/7.
-Please call 1-800-800-5678 to learn more.
+Instead, you have the right to call an experienced dog bite attorney.
+Contact us online to schedule a free legal consultation, or call us directly at 1-800-800-5678 to learn more.